Espresso Martini (aka Vodka Espresso)

 Words by Simon Difford

-Likened to a vodka & Red Bull for the discerning, the caffeine loaded Espresso Martini consists of generous shots of vodka and espresso with coffee liqueur and a dash of sugar.
-Although not a true Martini, and these days often served in a coup rather than a V-shaped glass, the Espresso Martini is perhaps the best-known of contemporary classic cocktails to emerge from the 1990s.
+Likened to a Vodka & Red Bull for the discerning, the caffeine-loaded Espresso Martini consists of generous shots of vodka and espresso with coffee liqueur.
+Although far from a true Martini, the Espresso Martini is perhaps the best-known of the contemporary classic cocktails to emerge from the 1990s.

 In addition to the three coffee beans, I also like to express a lemon zest over the surface of the drink and then discard the zest (rather than use as a garnish).
 The lemon oils don't negatively affect the foam but the lemony aroma adds considerably to the drink.